 residents strove to forget during the pleasant summer which followed...

-But the arctic cold returned early, clamping down hard by late
+cold returned that Fall, clamping down hard by late November,

-November, when Thanksgiving saw a six day long period that got
+when Thanksgiving saw a six day long period that got as low as

-was just a prelude, with December 1985 being a brutally cold month
+a prelude, and December 1985 was a brutally cold month for Seneca,

-for Seneca, which suffered through a record-setting string of
+which suffered through a record-setting string of sub-zero nights

-sub-zero nights that lasted a full 21 days in a row, the cold
+that lasted a full 21 days in a row, the cold finally breaking

 1983.
 An arctic sneak attack!...